Political positions of Theodore Roosevelt: Social Insurance

+Roosevelt continued to advocate social insurance towards the end of his life, including old age pensions and unemployment insurance as two of the measures he put forward in one of his later writings.

 Immigration policy

 As president, Roosevelt agreed to concessions whereby the United States would not impose restrictions on Japanese immigration and Japan would not allow further emigration to the United States, which was known as the "Gentlemen's Agreement".